-Official health advice recommends that average adults should be getting 7-9 hours of sleep.
+Official health advice recommends that average adults get 7-9 hours of sleep.
 But if your sleep quality is poor, you may still feel tired after getting what should be considered enough.
 Conversely, if you’re getting good quality sleep, you may manage better with a little less.

 CREATE A CALMING ROUTINE

-Think about why you get good quality rest when on holiday or what makes the luxury hotel room conducive to good sleep.
-The elements found away from home should be incorporated into your bedroom, so you are welcomed into your sleep sanctuary every night.
+Consider why you get good quality rest on holiday or what makes the luxury hotel room conducive to good sleep.
+The elements found away from home should be incorporated into your bedroom so you are welcomed into your sleep sanctuary every night.